rust-lang/rust/src/doc/trpl/traits.md

 There’s one more restriction on implementing traits: either the trait, or the type you’re writing the `impl` for, must be defined by you.
 So, we could implement the `HasArea` type for `i32`, because `HasArea` is in our code.
-But if we tried to implement `Float`, a trait provided by Rust, for `i32`, we could not, because neither the trait nor the type are in our code.
+But if we tried to implement `ToString`, a trait provided by Rust, for `i32`, we could not, because neither the trait nor the type are in our code.

 One last thing about traits: generic functions with a trait bound use